alxroyer/scenario/doc/src/advanced.assertions.rst

     `scenario` assertions take great inspiration from the well known ``unittest`` module.

-    All ``unittest`` assertions methods may not have their equivalent in the :py:class:`scenario.assertions.Assertions` class.
+    All ``unittest`` assertions methods may not have their equivalent in the :py:class:`scenario._assertions.Assertions` class.

-    In case you need one of these, the :py:attr:`scenario.assertionhelpers.unittest` object makes it available.
+    In case you need one of these, the :py:attr:`scenario._assertionhelpers.unittest` object makes it available.